Parent’s Guide to Creating a Safe Home for Children With Disabilities

 • Use mirrors strategically to provide visual cues from multiple angles.

-• Consider tactile floor mats to signal different areas.
+• Tactile floor mats help signal different areas of the bathroom.

 Kitchen